m3m0o/metabase-pre-auth-rce-poc/README.md

 # Metabase Pre-Auth RCE (CVE-2023-38646) POC

-This is a script written in Python that allows the exploitation of the **Metabase's** software security flaw in the described in **CVE 2023-38646.** The system is vulnerable in versions preceding **0.46.6.1**, in the open-source edition, and preceding **1.46.6.1**, in the enterprise edition.
+This is a script written in Python that allows the exploitation of the **Metabase's** software security flaw described in **CVE-2023-38646.** The system is vulnerable in versions preceding **0.46.6.1**, in the open-source edition, and preceding **1.46.6.1**, in the enterprise edition.

 ## Usage